Pat Ryan (politician): Tenure

 Ryan was sworn into office on September 13, 2022, as the U.S. representative for New York’s 19th congressional district.
 During the 118th Congress, he was appointed to the House Committee on Armed Services.
 Two weeks into office, Ryan's first bill, the Expanding Home Loans for Guard and Reservists Act, passed the House with bipartisan support.
 The bill addressed a gap in VA loan eligibility for certain National Guard and Reserve members.

 In February 2023, Ryan was among twelve Democrats to vote for a resolution to end COVID-19 national emergency.
 In July, following catastrophic flooding in his district in New York’s Hudson Valley, he assisted in local recovery efforts and coordinated with federal agencies to secure aid for affected communities, including West Point, which sustained severe damage.

 Ryan is a staunch opponent of congestion pricing in the most congested parts of Manhattan.

 On July 10, 2024, Ryan called for Joe Biden to withdraw from the 2024 United States presidential election.

+On January 9, 2025, Ryan joined 44 other democratic and 198 republican representatives to pass the Illegitimate Court Counteraction Act.
+The Act, in response to the International Criminal Court (ICC) issuing warrants for Israeli officials, would impose sanctions on ICC officials who attempt to investigate, arrest, detain, or prosecute any protected person of the U.S. or its allies.

+In March 2026, Ryan supported a War Powers resolution that would have required President Trump to obtain congressional approval to continue US military operations in Iran.

+On July 15, 2026, Ryan supported Thomas Massie's Amendment to eliminate $3.3 billion in military aid to Israel, and announced he would return all AIPAC funds.